Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Methodology

 \section{Methodology}

-In this section, we present L2E, a framework designed to unify heuristic search and mathematical optimization.
-The overall architecture functions as a bilevel dynamical system, as visualized in~Fig.~\ref{fig:pipeline}.
-To instantiate this paradigm, we first introduce the \emph{Generalized Neural Unrolling (GNU)} formulation, which provides the theoretical backbone.
-Second, we detail the \emph{Gradient-derived Evolutionary Composite (GEC)} solver, which harmonizes gradient-based exploitation with population-based exploration.
-Finally, we propose a \emph{Structured Mamba Neural Operator} to efficiently parameterize this process in high-dimensional spaces, thereby ensuring both computational scalability and theoretical stability.
+The overall architecture operates as a bilevel dynamical system, as visualized in~Fig.~\ref{fig:pipeline}.
+To instantiate this paradigm, the methodology comprises three core components.
+First, the \emph{Generalized Neural Unrolling (GNU)} formulation establishes the theoretical foundation.
+Second, the \emph{Gradient-derived Evolutionary Composite (GEC)} solver integrates gradient-based exploitation with population-based exploration.
+Finally, the \emph{structured Mamba neural operator} efficiently parameterizes the optimization process in high-dimensional spaces, thereby improving computational scalability and promoting controlled optimization dynamics.